AdobeDocs/livefyre.en/help/using/c-library/c-hootsuite-livefyre.md

 ---
 description: Learn how to use Experience Manager Livefyre with Hootsuite, allowing you to curate, manage, and share user-generated-content directly from the Hootsuite dashboard.
-seo-description: Learn how to use Experience Manager Livefyre with Hootsuite, allowing you to curate, manage, and share user-generated-content directly from the Hootsuite dashboard.
-seo-title: Use Adobe Experience Manager Livefyre with Hootsuite
 title: Use Adobe Experience Manager Livefyre with Hootsuite
-uuid: ebf2ba17-1622-4bbe-a374-fb325357ef9f
 exl-id: 1ca84c72-95ec-485d-9c8e-ace4487225d6
 ---
 # Use Adobe Experience Manager Livefyre with Hootsuite{#use-adobe-experience-manager-livefyre-with-hootsuite}